 - Iliocostalis thoracis - originates from the angle of ribs 7-12.
 It inserts onto the angles of ribs 1-6 and the transverse process of vertebra C7.

 - Iliocostalis lumborum - originates from the lateral crest of sacrum, medial end of the iliac crest and the thoracolumbar fascia.
-It inserts onto the angle of ribs 5-12, costal processes of vertebrae L1-L4 and the adjacent thoracolumbar fascia.
+It inserts onto the angle of ribs 5-12, transverse processes of vertebrae L1-L4 and the adjacent thoracolumbar fascia.

 Contraction of iliocostalis produces extension and lateral flexion (ipsilateral) of the spine.